sourceryinstitute/OpenCoarrays/INSTALL.md

 ```

 where `x.y.z` should be replaced with the appropriate version numbers.
-For a scripted or unattended build, use `./install.sh -y` or
-equivalently `./install.sh --yes-to-all`, which will assume
-affirmative answers to all user prompts and will only prompt the user
-if an installation directory is chosen that requires `sudo`
-privelenges (by passing `-i` or equivalently `--install-prefix`).

-Before installing OpenCoarrays, the above bash script will attempt to
-detect the presence of the default prerequisite packages: [GCC],
-[MPICH] , and [CMake].
-For additional details, see the
-[Prerequisites] section.
-If any of the installation script cannot find
-the prerequisite packages, the [install.sh] script will attempt to
-download, build, and install any missing packages after asking
-permission to do so.
-The script has been tested on Linux and OS X.
-Please submit any related problems or questions to our [Issues] page.

 A complete installation should result in the creation of the following
 directories inside the installation path (.e.g, inside `build` in the
 above example):